What Is Productivity?

 One of the greatest skills you learn and master as an architect is planning, in particular, planning and managing your task and your time.

-Task management is identifying specifically what you need to do and defining the result that will tell you when it is complete.
+Tasks management is identifying specifically what you need to do and defining the result that will tell you when a task is complete.

-Time management is identifying when you are going to do your tasks, and sticking to it!!
+Time management is identifying when you are going to do a task, and sticking to it!!

-Planning can often be overlooked or discarded because as an activity you are not producing anything tangible towards your result or outcome.
+Planning can often be overlooked or discarded because you are not producing anything tangible towards your result or outcome.
 Planning does not develop the design or get the essay written.
-However, planning is critical in ensuring that you produce what is required most efficiently and effectively possible.
-So, make sure you plan to plan and include this time in each day, week, month, semester or year!!
+However, planning is critical in ensuring that you produce what is required in the most efficient and effective way possible.
+So, make sure you plan to plan and include this time in each day, week, month, semester and year!!

 A couple of things you can do to get you started on managing your time is to, first of all, clarify the task or assignment and get clear on what you are being asked to produce.
 That way, you can plan the most effective path to get there, rather than wasting time on things that do not matter and do not affect the outcome.